thuliteio/getdoks.org/content/docs/start-here/environmental-impact.md

 date: 2023-09-12T14:09:18+02:00
 lastmod: 2023-09-12T14:09:18+02:00
 draft: true
-weight: 130
+weight: 160
 toc: true
 seo:
   title: "" # custom title (optional)
   description: "" # custom description (recommended)
   canonical: "" # custom canonical URL (optional)
-  noindex: false # false (default) or true
+  robots: "" # custom robot tags (optional)
 ---

 Estimates for the climate impact of the web industry range from between [2%](https://www.sciencefocus.com/science/what-is-the-carbon-footprint-of-the-internet/) and [4% of global carbon emissions](https://www.bbc.com/future/article/20200305-why-your-internet-habits-are-not-as-clean-as-you-think), roughly equivalent to the emissions of the airline industry.
 There are many complex factors in calculating the ecological impact of a website, but this guide includes a few tips for reducing the environmental footprint of your docs site.